Description of Patala (Stereospermum suaveolens) Plant

 - It is useful in kapha and vata related disorders like inflammation, asthma, fever, blood related disorders.

-- Its root is coolant in nature and has diuretic property.
+- Root is coolant in nature and has diuretic property.

 - Its flowers are vajikar, paustika and sitala and are taken in the form of confection as aphrodisiac.
 It helps to improve semen quality.